SigProSeismology/SP-TFF/README.md

 # Sparsity-Promoting Time-Frequency Filtering (SP-TFF)
-Tutorials and updated codes for the research paper: Sparsity-promoting approach to polarization analysis of seismic signals in the time-frequency domain, published in IEEE transaction in Geoscience and Remote sensing journal, DOI:10.1109/TGRS.2022.3141580
+Tutorials and updated codes for the research paper: H. Mohammadigheymasi et al., "Sparsity-promoting approach to polarization analysis of seismic signals in the time-frequency domain," in IEEE Transactions on Geoscience and Remote Sensing, doi: 10.1109/TGRS.2022.3141580.
 ## **The codes have been tested on MATLAB on both Linux and Windows OS.** I will constantly update this repo to make them easier to use and understand.

 ## Brief Introduction: